What is a CV?

 Your CV ultimately has one job - to secure you an interview, where you will have the chance to present yourself in person.

 You should start with your name, address, phone number and email address.
+If you'd prefer to withhold your address, it's advisable to include a location - a town or city.

 Please ensure that your email address is an appropriate one for seeing work.
 Rude or offensive email addresses will almost certainly exclude you from being considered for the job and daft ones won't fare much better.
 Whilst you might think a 'funny' email address demonstrates a sense of humour a recruiter may disagree and decide you lack maturity or professional judgement.

-Whilst a personal profile if probably the hardest part to write it is an invaluable overview of your suitability for the job.
+Whilst a personal profile is probably the hardest part to write it is an invaluable overview of your suitability for the job.
 Keep it short and use the space to summarise your skills, experience, knowledge and career aspirations.
 Don't be drawn into listing a whole ream of skills and experience which are about to be covered below in your career history, just precis and keep it concise.

 The career history should be listed chronologically with your most recent post at the top since the most relevant duties are those that have been undertaken most recently.